johnzilla/exitpal-app/README.md

 **🚀 Built for the Bolt.new Hackathon 2025**

-*Showcasing the future of AI-assisted development*
+*Showcasing the future of AI-assisted development with full 10DLC SMS compliance*

 &copy; 2025 ExitPal.
 All rights reserved.